RohitPaul11/Auth_MYSQL/README.md

-1. Setting up the project struture:
+1. Setting up the project structure:

 auth-mysql/
 ├── config/
 │ └── db.js
 ├── controllers/
-│ ├── authController.js                  // For the register and login of an user
+│ ├── authController.js                  // For the register and login of a user
 │ └── userController.js              //For the profile section of the logged user ├── middleware/
-│ └── auth.js                //Authentication os the user for the profile section ├── models/
+│ └── auth.js                //Authentication of the user for the profile section ├── models/
 │ └── user.js                //Models are defined for the database
 ├── routes/